python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-putting licenses into their own specified subdirectory would allow humans and tools to quickly, easily and correctly list, copy and manipulate all of them at once (such as in distro packaging, legal checks, etc) without having to reference each of their paths from the core metadata.
+putting licenses into their own specified subdirectory would allow humans and tools to quickly, easily and correctly list, copy and manipulate all of them at once (such as in distro packaging, legal checks, etc) without having to reference each of their paths from the Core Metadata.

 Therefore, now is a prudent time to specify an alternate approach.
 The simplest and most obvious solution, as suggested by several on the Wheel